With Big Ten's decision in the balance, Husker coach Frost swings big in making case for fall season

+He committed NU to explore its options regardless of whether the Big Ten moves forward with a schedule.

-Frost began a Zoom news conference with a 10-plus-minute outline of his stance only hours after reports surfaced -- and were partially refuted -- that conference’s President's Council is leaning against a fall season and could decide on the matter as early as the first half of this week.
+Frost began a Zoom news conference with a 10-plus-minute outline of his stance only hours after reports surfaced — and were partially refuted — that the conference’s President's Council is leaning against a fall season and could decide on the matter as early as the first half of this week.

 Frost said the NU leadership group, which includes athletic director Bill Moos, system President Ted Carter and UNL Chancellor Ronnie Green, is united in its stance that college football should, can and will be played in Nebraska this fall.